sapphirecat/termitheme/README.md

   argument, has been replaced by the `-w` option.
 The old method is possible,
 	but deprecated, and `-w` takes precedence if both are specified.
 * export now accepts a `-o` option.
+* export accepts a `-m VERSION` option to omit compatibility with termitheme versions less than VERSION in the exported theme file.

 New Commands
 ------------